Kenton Close Coal Pits

 Description (or HER record listing)

-The solid geology of the area is of Westphalian C & B sandstones with three coal crop lines running diagonally across the site, two of which are known to have been worked at some time in the past.
+Three coal crop lines run diagonally across the site, two of which are known to have been worked at some time in the past.
 It is likely that the exploitation of coal in the vicinity goes back hundereds of years; certainly to the later medieval period.
-Two pits lie in Kenton Close, one is called Kenton Pit (SMR 1592) and this one is unnamed.
-It may be Lady Pit shown on a Plan of Low Heaton c1740.
-This pit is only shown on one map, a plan of the Manor of Byker of c.1810, and probably exploited the Top Ryhope Little coal seam which outcropped in the area.
+Two pits lie in Kenton Close, this one is called Kenton Pit and the other one (HER ref.
+1591) is unnamed.
+Kenton Pit lies adjacent to Heaton Park Road, and is shown surrounded by trees on the 1858 Ordnance Survey map and on a plan of 1740.
+It closed some time between 1858 and 1894.
 There does not appear to have been a waggonway associated with these pits.

 Have we missed something, made a mistake, or have something to add?
 Contact us